-This is the perfect recipe for this refreshing summer drink with the looks of a cocktail and the refreshing kick of your morning coffee.
-Let’s take a look how to perfect the Italian Iced Shakerato at home.
+On this page, you find a perfect recipe for this refreshing summer drink with the looks of a cocktail and the refreshing kick of your morning coffee.

 Can’t make it now?
 Save this to Pinterest for later